tytydraco/yessleep/out/Help_Is_On_The_Way.md

 "Why?"

 "The smoke," he said, readying himself to push my car.
-"Lures em."
+"Lures 'em."

 "Who?"

 "Put it in neutral," he grunted.
-I obliged, then splashed back around.
+I obliged, then splashed back around to help.
 Digging my own heels into the mud, I pushed alongside him until we could feel the wheels loosening.
 Slowly but surely, they began to roll.

 It took us another ten minutes or so to shove the dead vehicle onto relatively dry land.
 At one point, I had to jump into the driver's seat again and steer the thing to prevent it from sliding back into the ditch.
 As I did, my eyes were drawn to the tree line.
 A bit of red fabric fluttered there, barely sticking out of the brush.
 I felt ill.